ViktorTap/dev-academy-2023-pre/README.md

 );

 ```
+## 3. Adding and validating data

 Now we are ready to load data from CSV file into our database.
 We will use MYSQL own method called LOAD DATA INFILE.
 We are going to pass NULL values also.

 After you created all necessary tables, do the following:
 **Copy or move CSV files into your MySQL Uploads folder.
-Example path you can see in the query below | your folder structure may be different.**
+Example path you can see in the query below | Your folder structure may be different.**

 ```sh
 LOAD DATA INFILE 'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/may.csv' INTO TABLE station_information
 FIELDS TERMINATED BY ','